 A relinquishment deed needs to be drafted carefully.

-A relinquishment deed is subject to a close scrutiny by the Sub Registrar because it is often used to save the stamp duty payable on a gift deed.
+A relinquishment deed is subject to close scrutiny by the Sub Registrar because it is often used to save the stamp duty payable on a gift deed.

 - A Release or a relinquishment deed is irrevocable even if it is made without any consideration.
 For a valid Relinquishment, the property in question must be owned by more than one person.